111 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 109 Beacon to the east and 113 Beacon to the west.

 Ebenezer Dale’s younger brother and business partner, Theron J. Dale, lived with them.
 He previously had lived at 5 Walnut.
 By 1867, he had moved to 103 Beacon.

-By 1865, the Dales were joined at 111 Beacon by their son-in-law and daughter, Charles Nesbit Turnbull and Mary Bliss (Dale) Turnbull, and their children, Charles and Caroline Turnbull.
+By 1865, the Dales were joined at 111 Beacon by their son-in-law and daughter, Charles Nesbit Turnbull and Mary Bliss (Dale) Turnbull, and their children, Charles Dale Turnbull and Caroline Dale Turnbull.
 Charles Nesbit Turnbull had served in the US Army as a topographical engineer, assigned to the surveys of the Mexican border and the Great Lakes in 1854-1859.
 He then served as an assistant professor of mathematics at West Point and, during the Civil War, served on General Butler’s staff and later became Chief Engineer of the Eighth Army Corps.
 After the war, he settled in Boston and became a commission merchant dealing in imported goods.

 Ebenezer Dale died in December of 1871.
 After his death, Caroline Dale, Ebenezer Dale, Jr., and the Turnbulls continued to live at 111 Beacon.